-SPREAD– over crescent rolls.
-I used about a tsp amount on each of them but it will vary.
+- Make filling: Mix together butter, brown sugar, and cinnamon and spread over crescent rolls.
+I used about a teaspoon amount on each of them but it will vary.
 No need to be perfectly even.

-ROLL– up the crescent rolls.
-I started at the large end of the triangle and loosely rolled to the tip.
+- Roll them up: Start at the large end of the triangle and loosely roll to the tip.

-BAKE– 9-12 minutes.
+- Bake: Place in the oven and bake for 9-12 minutes.
 Some of the filling will seep out onto the pan.
-This is ok and actually really delicious.
-But it’s a bit messy so that’s why the parchment paper is necessary.
+This is ok but it’s a bit messy so that’s why the parchment paper is necessary.

-COMBINE– powdered sugar and milk to make the glaze.
-2 tsp of milk does not seem like enough when you first start stirring- that’s what I think every time.
-BUT just keep stirring and eventually it will all be incorporated to make a nice thick glaze.
-If you want the glaze to be runnier and soak in instead of remain on top, use 3 tsp of milk but I don’t recommend any more than that or it will be too thin.
+- Make the glaze: Mix together powdered sugar and milk to make the glaze.
+2 teaspoons of milk does not seem like enough when you first start stirring- that’s what I think every time.
+But keep stirring and eventually, it will all be incorporated to make a nice thick glaze.
+If you want the glaze to be runnier and soak in instead of remaining on top, use 3 teaspoons of milk but I don’t recommend any more than that or it will be too thin.

 *See the recipe card at the bottom of the page for detailed instructions.

-Yes, crescent rolls are freezer friendly.
-Individually wrap them in plastic wrap or foil and place them in a freezer bag.
-Can be stored for 1-2 months.
+Crescent rolls are freezer-friendly.
+Individually wrap them in plastic wrap or foil and place them in an air-tight freezer bag and freeze for 1-2 months.
 When ready to eat, allow them to come to room temperature.
 Bake again at 375 degrees until warm.

 - 1/4 cup brown sugar